The pack seen here was printed in 1972, in a limited edition of 750.

 This predates any evidence of any cards in Europe, regardless of pack construction.

 Mamluk introduction is therefore believed to be how playing cards were introduced to Europe.
 Although details are lost to determine who acquired them first, Spain and Italy are most likely.
 The Caliphate had presence in southern Spain up until the end of the fifteenth century, while Italian nobles hired out saracen troops.
-In prints or documents, each country shows ample evidence for early introductions, although scholars are more conservative with their claims in the past.
+In prints or documents, each country shows ample evidence for early introductions, although scholars are more conservative with their claims than they were in the past.

 12th century fragment can be seen here